-If you are creating a capstone or thesis document to conclude your degree program at MSOE, you will be required to use an official MSOE style guide.
+If you are creating a capstone or thesis document to conclude your degree program at MSOE, you may, depending on your program, be required to use an official MSOE style guide.

 If you have suggestions for how to make this page better, please contact Elizabeth Jerow, Instruction and Outreach Librarian (email@example.com).